Register your interest here for more information or to be notified when applications are open.

 3 Electives from

-Where a student wishes to complete the Masters over a two-year period of part-time study, two modules will be taken in each of four semesters followed by a 15,000 word dissertation.
+Where a student wishes to complete the Masters over a two-year period of part-time study, two modules will be taken in each of four semesters followed by a 15,000 word dissertation or internship.
 The module selection will be by agreement with the Course Director.
 Please note there are a limited number of internships available to students.

 Content of modules can be found by using the search option on the book of modules.